jamiewilson/predawn/README.md

 ## About

 Flatland-Alt is a *slightly* tweaked version of the [Flatland](https://github.com/thinkpixellab/flatland) theme and accompanying color scheme for Sublime Text 2 & 3.
+I DO NOT take any credit for the real work that was done by [The Pixel Lab](https://github.com/thinkpixellab).

 ## Tweaks